Gareneye/RNTestApp/README.md

 - I have used Redux Saga for bussiness logic (separated "thread" helps with smooth list)
 - I have no finished Views from "clean code side", and is kinda dirty there
 - I have no use coinpaprika client, because looks poor (last commit 7 months ago)
-- I not used to do tests so ofter, so I gave up with TDD and stuff like that.
-I've put writing test task at the end (I did not make it in time)
+- I not used to do tests so often, so I gave up with TDD and stuff like that.
+I've put writing tests at the end (I did not make it in time)